h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ### Split the Dataset

-From the Titanic.csv dataset, we are going to create two datasets, training and test.
+From the Titanic.csv dataset, we are going to create two datasets, *training* and *test*.
 75% of the data will be used to train the model, and the other 25% will be used to test the trained model.

 1\.
 Click on the *titanic.csv* file and select **Split**